 Modality.
-Johnson University offers the Master of Business Administration degree in a fullyonline format.
+Johnson University offers the Master of Business Administration degree in a fully-online format.

 Purpose.
-The M.B.A. program trains graduate students how to apply business knowledge and skills to life, work, and spiritual transformation.
+The M.B.A. program trains graduate students to apply business knowledge and skills to life, work, and spiritual transformation.

-- SLO 1: Demonstrate strategic abilities in key functions of business operations. - SLO 2: Demonstrate growth of scholarship and knowledge in key business functions. - SLO 3: Create verbal and written communications to express ideas and concepts clearly and effectively in a consultative environment. - SLO 4: Demonstrate the application of Christian values and ethics in business. - SLO 5: Design and develop a consultative project utilizing project management or research techniques that produces actionable solutions/results for meeting management objectives.
+- SLO 1: Demonstrate strategic abilities in key functions of business operations. - SLO 2: Demonstrate growth of scholarship and knowledge in key business functions. - SLO 3: Create verbal and written communications to express ideas and concepts clearly and effectively. - SLO 4: Demonstrate the application of Christian values and ethics in business. - SLO 5: Design and develop a consultative project utilizing project management or research techniques that produces actionable solutions/results for meeting management objectives.